Our family never does things in typical fashion. Our holidays are a good example.

 The three of us left for Maine in two separate cars.
 Papa planned to stay overnight Friday and return home to sing loudly Saturday and Sunday.

-Meanwhile, Tyoma and I would enjoy a blissful vacation at the Hearthstone House, compliments of my parents.
+Meanwhile, Liev and I would enjoy a blissful vacation at the Hearthstone House, compliments of my parents.

 I learned two things from my trip.